egis/handbook/Cultural-Manifesto.md

 A flat communication structure, but a normal hierachical organizational structure with each manager having no more than 7 - 10 direct reports

 * Prefer long time permanent staff over contractors - The value to the company increases with experience in the domain.
-* Always have new hires conduct a real life techinical test e.g. coding / prepping a server / writing a spec
+* Always have new hires conduct a real life technical test e.g. coding/ prepping a server/ writing a spec

 ### OKR